-Ali Zaidi is a corporate Of Counsel in the Washington, D.C., office of Kirkland & Ellis LLP.
-Ali focuses his practice on identifying, mitigating, and managing climate and environmental risks, primarily as they arise in the context of corporate transactions, governance, and crisis response.
-He also counsels clients on complex regulatory matters related to energy, water, and mobility technologies, including on standards governing artificial intelligence and autonomous systems like drones and driverless vehicles.
+Ali Zaidi is Of Counsel at Kirkland & Ellis LLP and a leader in its Sustainable Investment and Global Impact Group.
+Ali focuses his practice on identifying, mitigating, and managing environmental, social, and governance risks.
+He also counsels clients on complex regulatory matters related to climate change and frontier technologies in energy, water, and mobility, including on standards governing artificial intelligence and autonomous systems like drones and driverless vehicles.

 Before starting in private practice, Ali served in the U.S. government for eight years, including as Associate Director for Natural Resources, Energy, and Science in the White House Office of Management and Budget (OMB) and, before that, as Deputy Director for Energy Policy in the White House Domestic Policy Council.